Kaufmann-Lab/SELEX-seq-Analysis/README.md

 # SELEX_analysis
 Selex-Analysis is a Jupyter notebook for the analysis of SELEX-seq data using the R package SELEX.
-Therefore =, you need to have a Jupyter notebook running in your computer with a R Kernel (see https://jupyter.org/).
+Therefore, you will need to have a Jupyter notebook running in your computer with a R Kernel (see https://jupyter.org/).

 The folder data contains 10^5 sequences from a FRUITFULL (FUL) SELEX-seq experimetn to be used to test the notebook.